AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 You finished creating the dimensions, which means you can now create powerful analyses that track the performance of your various channels and campaigns.
 Remember that the **new columns will not be available until after the next update completes**.

- Some of the more popular dimensions are covered in this article, but the sky is the limit - try creating your own or feel free to ping us if you want help with exploring other options.
+ Some of the more popular dimensions are covered in this topic, but the sky is the limit - try creating your own or feel free to ping us if you want help with exploring other options.

 ### I am stuck!
 What is different? {#stuck}